JeffMcClintock/GMPI/README.md

 # Syncronisation by default

-Synchronizing a plugins state between the GUI and Audio thread in other APIs is a common source of bugs and confusion.
+Synchronizing a plugin's state between the GUI and Audio thread in other APIs is a common source of bugs and confusion.
 In GMPI it's simple.
-Here is how the GUI can update the plugins gain parameter.
+Here is how the GUI can update the plugin's gain parameter.

 ```C
 pinGain = 3.5;
 ```
 That's it.
 The framework will notify both the host and also the Processor (on the audio thread) of the new value.

-And if you want to synchronize a non-atomic datatype with the real-time thread, it's exactly the same:
+And if you want to synchronize a non-atomic datatype with the real-time thread, it's the same:
 ```C
 pinSampleFilenameString = "C:\SomeFolder\SomeSample.wav"; // this is thread-safe
 ```